 Few Examples of smart home technologies:

-Nearly every aspect of life where technology has entered the domestic space has seen the introduction of a smart home alternative:
+Nearly every aspect of life where technology has entered the domestic space has seen the introduction of an IoT based smart home alternative:

 - Smart TVs connect to the internet to access content via apps, such as on-demand video and music. smart TVs also include voice or gesture recognition.